Molecular assembler (disambiguation)

 Also there is no mention about mobility and free-floating non-mountedness.

 A trait that is often ascribed to molecular assemblers and

 a trait necessary for the grey goo scenario to sound plausible.

 Assembler hype hiding progress to nanofactoies

-The combination of their appearance (legs or other mechanisms to move about) with their very tightly packed capability of self replication in their vacuum "belly" that seem akin to a "whomb" led to the situation that the public started to perceive this technology as swarms of tiny life like nano-bugs that could potentially start uncontrollable and unstoppable self replication.
+The combination of their appearance (legs or other mechanisms to move about) with their very tightly packed capability of self replication in their vacuum "belly" that seem akin to a "whomb" was one factor in leading to the situation that the public started to perceive this technology as swarms of tiny life like nano-bugs that could potentially start uncontrollable and unstoppable self replication.

 - Dystopian SiFi fantasy anchored the idea of assemblers in the public perception (at least in USA and UK).

 - Nanofactories coming close to the newer detailed concepts remain yet to be seen in fiction.